recetasdemama/wordpress/wp-content/plugins/add-link-to-facebook/readme.txt

 You are probably using an existing Facebook application.
 You can solve this problem by going into application settings and setting the Stream post URL security to disabled under advanced.
+If you are adding links to a group, try disabling the option *Add 'Share' link*.

 = E24 I get 'file_get_contents ...
 No such file or directory' =